 iv.
 Dad and I travelled to Birmingham for the day to see the exhibition Maman at The Barber Institute of Fine Arts.
 The show featured paintings and photographs of intimate interior scenes exploring the shared life of Vuillard and his mother.
 By ‘expressing the contemplation of beings and of things’ through quiet pictures of domestic scenes, Vuillard (alongside Bonnard) was labelled an ‘Intimist’.
 Whilst the paintings are modest in size and unassuming in subject matter, I found these depictions of everyday moments and familial relationships incredibly poignant and moving.
 Although Vuillard described a very different type of interior space, I long for my work about the pub to feel similarly gentle, melancholy and intimate.

 v.
 There are several exhibitions opening in the coming months that I am really looking forward to including Bonnard at the Tate Modern, Sargy Mann (curated by Chantal Joffe) at the Royal Drawing School and Diane Arbus at the Hayward Gallery.

 vi.
 A comment in my formal feedback from November suggested that ‘your confidence in the validity of your path is now strong enough for you to progress with energy and ambition.’
 I have been considering how my work might develop before the degree show.
 I definitely want to get back into making monotypes (perhaps upping the scale as in Harry Whitelock’s work) as well as continuing my painterly etchings (perhaps using areas of tone such as in Rachael Neale’s monotypes).
 I feel as if the work is definitely going somewhere, I just need to stay calm and enjoy it.
-However, rather than going back anxious, I’m excited to get back into a studio routine.
+Rather than going back anxious, I am excited to get back into a studio routine.